Table of Contents

 Watering for Potted Orchids

-Watering is one of the most important elements in the care of potted orchids.
-Their water requirements differ between summer and winter.
 In the summer, these toxic plants may need twice a week watering, considering hot weather and dry humidity.
 Meanwhile, they will require less watering (around once a week) when winter is approaching.

-This difference in water requirements also depends on the light intensity, temperatures, and humidity.
 The watering frequency must be increased when the light and temperatures are intense.
 On the other hand, the lower the humidity, the less water the orchids need.

 Furthermore, some of the watering methods that you can use to provide water for your orchids are:

-- Soaking: You can simply take out the orchids and soak them in a water bowl.
+- Soaking.
+You can simply take out the orchids and soak them in a water bowl.
 Do it every time the moss dries out, around once a week or two weeks.

-- Splashing: This one is a conventional method of watering.
+- Splashing.
+This one is a conventional method of watering.
 Splash the water to the moss once you notice it gets dry.
 But generally, it applies every 7 to 10 days.

-- Pulling: It may sound intimidating, but it helps a lot with orchids potted in decorative planters.
+- Pulling.
+It may sound intimidating, but it helps a lot with orchids potted in decorative planters.
 Gently remove and water them under slow-dripping tap water for around 15 seconds.
 Then, drain them.

-Common Pests & Plant Diseases
+Common Pests & Orchid Diseases

 Even though most people grow potted orchids indoors, it does not mean they are free of the risks of pests and diseases.
 Aphids, caterpillars, mealybugs, and mites are the most common orchid pests that can take a massive toll on your tropical plants.

 Caterpillars and mealybugs feed on the leaves, buds, and other soft tissues, creating cavities along the surfaces.
 Meanwhile, aphids can make the flowers mottle and distorted.
-Additionally, the mites suck on the chlorophyll and sap, turning the green leaves into silvery-white colors.

 Besides pests, some diseases like botrytis, fungal rots, and flower blights may infect potted orchids without proper care.
 Botrytis and flower blights are characterized by spots on the petals.
-At the same time, the fungal rots commonly attack the roots if the wet soil persists for an extended period.

 Common Problems with Potted Orchids